opentargets/genetics-v2d-data/README.md

   1. GWAS Catalog populations mapped to 1000 Genomes super populations
     - Manually curated.
 Suppl fig 6 from here https://arxiv.org/pdf/1805.03233.pdf is useful.
     - Curations in `configs/gwascat_superpopulation_lut.curated.tsv`
   2. Output list of index variants with super population proportions for each study (`ld_analysis_input.tsv.gz`).
+Proportions are calulcated across both initial and replication samples.
+If a compound ancestry is provided by GWAS Catalog e.g. "popA, popB=100", then the sample size is split equally amoungst them, i.e. popA=50, popB=50.
 This file is used as the LD analysis input manifest.
   3. Prepare 1000 Genomes haplotypes.
 Script [available here](https://github.com/opentargets/genetics-backend/tree/master/reference_data/1000Genomes_phase3):
     1. Download
     2. Normalise to reference genome